survivejs/react-book/manuscript/06_react_and_flux.md

 As you can see it is a component that triggers the decorator and renders the component we pass to it.
 We have more code than earlier but we have factored it better.
 If you want to persist some other component, it is simple now.

+T> The implementation of `persist` could be pushed further using `alt.takeSnapshot` and `alt.bootstrap` functions.
+That would allow us to implement a generic version for the whole application should we want to.

+W> Our `persist` implementation isn't without its flaws.
+It is easy to end up in a situation where `localStorage` contains invalid data due to changes made to the data model.
+This brings you to the world of database schemas and migrations.
+There are no easy solutions.
+Regardless this is something to keep in mind when developing something more sophisticated.
+The lesson here is that the more you inject state to your application, the more complicated it gets.

+### Pushing Connection to a HOC

-We can implement a decorator for connecting a component with a Store as well.
-Here's an example:
+We can implement a decorator for connecting a component to a Store as well.
+Here's a example:

 **app/decorators/connect.js**